Killzone: Mercenary Review

 Killzone: Mercenary 9

 Players are put in the boots of mercenary Aaron Danner, whose allegiance lies with the highest bidder.
 Finding himself caught in the middle of the never-ending conflict between the ISA (scum) and the ruthless Helghast, Danner cares about one thing: getting paid.
 Luckily for him and the player, you get paid for everything you do in the game.
-Whether you are taking out soldiers in the single-player campaign, battling against others online, interrogating officers, destroying security cameras or picking up ammo, everything yields various amounts of cash.
+Whether you are taking out soldiers in the single-player campaign, battling against others online, interrogating officers, destroying security cameras, or picking up ammo, everything yields various amounts of cash.
 A prompt displays in the dead center of the screen and the action when you earn cash, but it rarely feels bothersome.

-All the visuals wouldn’t mean a thing if Killzone: Mercenary didn’t play as well as the previous titles.
-Thankfully, the gameplay is precise, although due to the Vita’s analog sticks, you may want to mess around with the sensitivity settings before you get too far into the game.
+All the visuals wouldn't mean a thing if Killzone: Mercenary didn't play as well as the previous titles.
+Thankfully, the gameplay is precise, although due to the Vita's analog sticks, you may want to mess around with the sensitivity settings before you get too far into the game.
 The transition from hip firing to aiming down the sight is precise and still the best way to score a satisfying headshot.
-It isn’t however the best method to use when trying to target moving targets, as enemies can easily move faster than your aiming reticule.
+It isn't, however, the best method to use when trying to target moving targets, as enemies can easily move faster than your aiming reticle.
 The cover system will save your life in moments of intense firefights, but enemies will try and flank your position.
-I’ve died multiple times in the campaign due to an enemy that was able to evade me and wind up directly behind me.
+I've died multiple times in the campaign due to an enemy that was able to evade me and wind up directly behind me.

 The VAN-Guard systems recharge over time (or instantly if you pay cash at one of the scattered Blackjack shops).
-With the ability to provide a drone that will follow you around incapacitating targets or shooting missiles, it can also turn you invisible and provide a forward facing shield.
+With the ability to provide a drone that will follow you around incapacitating targets or shooting missiles, it can also turn you invisible and provide a forward-facing shield.

 Simply Put